Are you looking for the best WordPress affiliate plugins to help you earn more commissions?

 ThirstyAffiliates includes a bevy of features to make your affiliate link life easier.
 First off, it shortens your affiliate links to give you those pretty URLs like “bloggingwizard.com/go/…”.
 No more ugly affiliate URLs with 30 different numbers appended to the end!

 It also uses proper 301 redirections and lets you set global options for nofollowing all of your affiliate links.
 And you can also choose to make all of your affiliate links open in a new tab.

 It also gives you a handy way to add affiliate links to your post.
 Instead of logging into each individual affiliate program whenever you need a link, you can just use ThirstyAffiliate’s dropdown link inserter (as long as you’ve previously added the link to ThirstyAffiliates).

 But perhaps the biggest benefit of ThirstyAffiliates is this:

 Up until now, all the features I’ve mentioned are totally free.
-But if you’re a serious affiliate, you’ll probably like some of these add-ons.
+But if you’re a serious affiliate, you’ll want the pro version.